 The goal of the project is to allow people easy access to the historic PMPM property from the always active downtown area.
 The funicular is proposed to be designed as a year-round enclosed cabin (with glass sides that can be removed in the summer) that rides on a narrow track on a landscaped strip to ascend visitors from the the Bas Relief Park up to the monument campus.

 For the full video of the meeting, visit Provincetown Community Television (Make sure to enable Adobe Flash Player).
 The video below, prepared by Paul deRuyter, gives some historical background to the project and includes an update on the progress to date.
-If you only have a minute, make sure to watch the cool "virtual reality" flyover starting at 2:15 min!
+If you only have a minute, make sure to watch the cool "virtual reality" model flyover of the proposed funicular starting at 2:15 min!